-The thing that most frustrates me when I go in to schools and see equipment installed by other installers is the lack of care taken to install things neatly.
+The thing that most frustrates me when I go into schools and see equipment installed by other installers is the lack of care taken to install things neatly.
 Many times I have seen a screen on a wall not level, cables bundled up but hanging down under the screen because they haven’t been bothered to deal with the excess in a correct and tidy manner.
-Trunking to contain the cabling which is not fixed properly and hanging off the walls and things not working properly because they have not set then up properly.
+Trunking to contain the cabling which is not fixed properly and hanging off the walls and things not working properly because they have not set them up properly.

 What should a school insist on from an Engineer?

-I think that a school should insist on an engineer to be courteous and polite with staff, to have a can do attitude and not “oh I can’t do that!”.
-An installer should run that extra mile to ensure that the end user gets the best for what the pay for and that if things out of the Installers control are identified that this is passed on to the relevant people to make sure that they are overcome.
-For this I refer to occasions where not enough power is in place for equipment or where a network point needs adding to a room to make using the equipment more user friendly.
+I think that a school should insist on an engineer to be courteous and polite with staff, to have a can-do attitude and not “oh I can’t do that!”.
+An installer should run that extra mile to ensure that the end-user gets the best for what the pay for and that if things out of the Installers control are identified that this is passed on to the relevant people to make sure that they are overcome.
+For this, I refer to occasions where not enough power is in place for equipment or where a network point needs adding to a room to make using the equipment more user friendly.